 How Do You Do This?

-- Seed cycling can help create a healthy balance of estrogen and progesterone during the two phases of the menstrual cycle.
+- Seed cycling can help support a healthy balance of estrogen and progesterone during the two phases of the menstrual cycle.
 To seed cycle, eat one tablespoon each of raw pumpkin and ground flax seeds during the follicular phase (days 1-14).
 During the luteal phase (days 15-28), eat one tablespoon each of raw sunflower and sesame seeds.

 The liver's estrogen detoxification pathways require various nutrients for optimal functioning, which can be obtained by eating the following foods: